 an equivalent combination of education and experience substituting one year (thirty semester hours) of accredited post high school education in construction technology/management, or engineering for each year of the required experience;

-employees with current continuous experience in the State Executive Branch that includes eighteen months of full-time work as an Equipment Operator.
+employees with current continuous experience in the State Executive Branch that includes eighteen months of full-time work as a Highway Technician Associate.